mikuam/MichalBialecki.com.OData.Search/README.md

 3. Go to `/MichalBialecki.com.OData.Search.Web/ClientApp` and run command `npm install`
 4. Go back to `/MichalBialecki.com.OData.Search.Web` and run command `dotnet run`

+Note that there is also a Swagger installed, so you can see all endpoints when you go to url `/swagger`.
+You can also generate profiles to fill in you DB.
+To do so just run the POST request on url `/api/Profiles/GenerateProfiles`.

 ## How it looks in practice
 I recorded a short video that shows how it works in practice.
 Have a look: